mkimk/gdtsns20/p5js_data/README.md

 ## How to use JSON data in your p5.js project

 ### Internal
-If you have json string is short enough, you can directly implement JSON and use it by calling the strings.
+If your JSON file is short enough, you can directly implement it into your JS file like below.

 ```js
 var color;